viylouu/caz/README.md

 you can find the parser (treesitter) [here](https://github.com/viylouu/tree-sitter-caz)

 ## Where to find documentation
-You can find the documentation for caz in the github wiki (located at the top of the page in the *wiki* tab)
+You can find the documentation for caz in the github wiki (located at the top of the page in the *wiki* tab, or if you're lazy, [this totally epic hyperlink](https://github.com/viylouu/caz/wiki))